dbojado/telco_churn_project/README.md

-# Telco Customer Churn Reduction
+# Telco Customer Churn Reduction Project

 ## Project Description
 Telco wants you to find what drives customer churn at the company.
 Churn is defined as the rate at which customers leave a company.
 We know that new customer acquisition can cost five times more than retaining an existing customer.
 We also know that increasing customer retention by 5% can increase profits from 25-95%.
 Therefore, it is important to determine and target what is causing the largest source of churn, so that the company can reduce it.